HL7/fhir-for-fair/input/pagecontent/index.md

   - Support the **assessment and implementation of FAIR health data** by using HL7 FHIR

-### Which kind of problems FAIR and this guide is trying to address?
+### What problems are FAIR and this guide trying to address?

  <br />